 This course is the first in a sequence of two courses that will provide the beginning nursing student with a basic understanding of the study of nursing through the discussion of the institution's nursing philosophy and core concepts of person, health, nursing, nursing process, environment, and teaching and learning.
 This course provides opportunities to develop competencies necessary to meet the needs of individuals throughout the lifespan in a safe, legal, and ethical manner using the nursing process.
 Students learn concepts and theories basic to the art and science of nursing.
 The role of the nurse as a member of the health care team is emphasized.
 Students are introduced to the concepts of client needs, safety, communication, teaching/learning, critical thinking, ethical-legal, cultural diversity, nursing history, and the program's philosophy of nursing.
 Additionally, this course introduces psychomotor nursing skills needed to assist individuals in meeting basic human needs.
-Skills needed in therapeutic interventions.
+Skills necessary for maintaining microbial, physical, and psychological safety are introduced along with skills needed in therapeutic interventions.
 At the conclusion of this course, the student should demonstrate competency in performing basic nursing skills for individuals with common health alterations.
-Pre-requisites: APN 101
+Pre-requisites: APN 101 Corequisites: APN 102, MHP 101